14 Jul to 16 Oct

 Through their large-scale photographs, artists Michael Cook and Siri Hayes have reflected on relationships with the land.
 From Melbourne’s inner north, where the Merri Creek cuts through train lines and freeways, to the diverse, sweeping landscapes of Central Australia, Thriving explores our connection to locality post-colonisation.

 We are proud to partner with NETS Victoria to tour this thematic group exhibition to five Australian public galleries, beginning with Bunjil Place in February 2022.
-The NETS Victoria exhibition webpage provides an overview, information about the artists and links to the catalogue and education resource.
+The NETS Victoria exhibition webpage provides a tour overview, further information about the artists and a learning guide.